 Splay trees are a self adjusting tree structure.
 Any access to a node in the tree tends to bring that node up to the top.
 The result is a “caching” effect, where rarely used nodes go to the bottom and don’t slow down operations.
 It doesn’t matter how big your splay tree is, because your operations are only as slow as your “cache size”.
 In A*, the low cost nodes are used a lot, and the high cost nodes aren’t used for a long time, so those high cost nodes can move to the bottom of the tree.

-With splay trees, membership, insertion, remove-best, and adjustment are all expected O(log F), worst case O(F).
+With splay trees, membership, insertion, remove-best, and increase-priority are all expected O(log F), worst case O(F).
 Typically however, the caching keeps the worst case from occurring.
-Dijkstra’s algorithm and A* with an underestimating heuristic however have some peculiar characteristics that may keep splay trees from being the best.
+Dijkstra’s Algorithm and A* with an underestimating heuristic however have some peculiar characteristics that may keep splay trees from being the best.
 In particular,

 f(n') >= f(n) for nodes